rootless-containers/rootlesscontaine.rs/content/glossary/_index.md

 #### VPNKit
 An OCaml implementation of [slirp](#slirp), used by Rootless Docker/Moby when [slirp4netns](#slirp4netns) is not installed.

-Aside from Rootless Docker/Moby, VPNKit is also used by Docker for Mac/Win for connecting the LinuxKit VM to the Internet.
+Aside from Rootless Docker/Moby, VPNKit was historically used by Docker for Mac/Win for connecting the LinuxKit VM to the Internet.

 See also [How it works/User Namespaces](../how-it-works/userns/).